x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 ### Home page

-You can personalize your homepage by selecting a theme, setting your language, and timezone from the **Settings** bubble.
+You can personalize your home page by selecting a theme, setting your language, and timezone from the **Settings** bubble.

 1. You can also personalize your dashboard, to do that click **+ Add card** and drag a card to the location you want on the dashboard.